robOcity/wakeful/README.md

 ### Motivation
-IP addresses are hard to remember.
-DNS maps domain names to IP addresses eliminating the need.
-This makes for happy users and also provides a perfect backchannel for attackers to communicate unhindered through firewalls.
+DNS maps domain names to an IP address eliminating the need.
+This makes for happy users while also providing a perfect backchannel for attackers to communicate unhindered through firewalls.

 ![DNS caching](./images/attack_conceptual.png)